 “That’s only because the city is so drab,” Siri said.
 “If there were a bit of color around, nobody would notice a flower.”

-Mab reappeared, heafting a box filled with various roots and tubers.
-“The fact remains,” she said, putting down the box, then picking up her knife with the express purpose of wagging it toward Siri.
+Mab reappeared, hefting a box filled with various roots and tubers.
+“The fact remains,” she said, picking up her knife with the express purpose of wagging it toward Siri.
 “You shouldn’t draw attention to yourself so, child.
 Even if you are a princess.
 Prancing around with flowers like that.
 They make you stand out.”

 Siri sighed.
 “Fine, then,” she said, tossing the flower into the stew pot.
 “Now we can all stand out together.”